 |Basic Seminar, Seminar, Software Project Internship, Non-technical Elective, Bachelor's Colloquium, Bachelor's Thesis|

-You can find further information on the contents and structure of the course of study on the Department of Computer Science website and the Department's Student Advice Center: Bachelor-Studium Informatik.
+You can find further information on the contents and structure of the course of study at the Study Center Computer Science .

 Computer science students at RWTH profit from not only a worldwide network of international university partnerships.
 The currciulum also offers students the opportunity to shape their curriculum.
-The fifth semester is reserved for electives, which can be more easily completed abroad than mandatory courses.
-A stay abroad without a delay in studies in possible.
 With the EU mobility program ERASMUS+ students have access to 35 renowned European partner universities, including the Imperial College of London, the University of Edinburgh, the University of Gothenburg, and Universitat Politècnica de València.
 Furthermore in Asia alone – especially in Japan and China – there are over 30 established university partnerships.
 Additionally there are university partnerships in North and South America and Australia.

 You can start your computer science studies without having completed a pre-internship.
 During the course of your studies, however, you must complete a software project internship and the system programming internship.